What can I do

 We've focussed our efforts on speaking to the new members for Withdean Ward.
 They do appreciate that community concern about parking chaos, road safety and decline in the quality of our local environment contributed to their election.
 They know people want action and committed to supporting the outcome of a community consultation.

-On 23 June 2020, the Council ETS Committee voted unanimously to support the outcome of the community consultation and prepare a detailed parking scheme.
-The most important element of this decision is that, in contrast to years of poor decision-making in that committee up to 2018, where individual streets and groups of streets were horse traded in and out of small schemes to make political points, a strong focus was maintained on the need to designate a large area scheme in line with the way that the community as a whole had voted.
+On 23 June and 24 November 2020, the Council ETS Committee voted unanimously to support the outcome of the community consultation and prepare a detailed parking scheme.
+The most important element of these decisions is that, in contrast to years of poor decision-making in that committee up to 2018, where individual streets and groups of streets were horse traded in and out of small schemes to make political points, a strong focus was maintained on the need to designate a large area scheme in line with the way that the community as a whole had voted.
 This is an excellent result that is strengthened by the fact that it enjoys the support of all political parties.

-In speaking to the report, our local ward member Cllr Steve Davis paid tribute to the long and consistent work by this campaign to bring about this result.
+In speaking to the report in June 2020, our local ward member Cllr Steve Davis paid tribute to the long and consistent work by this campaign to bring about this result.

 Public service can be tough and people often to forget to thank our Councillors when good decisions are taken.
 Please consider writing to our local Councillors so that they know how you feel, but keep them honest: we need them to follow through, to design and deliver the scheme.
 Click here for more details.
 There's a draft letter that you can use, or write your own if you'd prefer.